 This week’s book recommendation is Thirteen Reasons Why by Jay Asher.
 I read this book about a year ago.
 It was first recommended to me by a friend (thanks Fede) probably four or five years ago and I eventually got around to reading it.
 For some reason, it seems like the right time to be recommending this book.
-With everything that has happened recently and the topic of mental health in the news, along with my own history, I think I there are many reasons I’m recommending this book this week.
+With everything that has happened recently and the topic of mental health in the news, along with my own history, I think there are many reasons I’m recommending this book this week.
 This book does revolve around the taboo subject of suicide, which has made it a controversial book that has been banned in a few areas.
 Netflix has made an adaptation of this book as well.
-I haven’t seen it myself but hear it follows the book well but does change a few things as well as go beyond what is in the book.
+I haven’t seen it myself but hear it follows the book pretty closely but does change a few things and extends the story beyond what is in the book.

 This book can open discussions previously dismissed too often and too early.
 It also shows us how things can snowball out of control.
 It details how small things for one person can be large things to another.
 I believe it ultimately encourages us to be kind to each other.
 To open ourselves and improve communication.
 In the end, it left me with a more hopeful outlook.
 It didn’t leave me sad or wanting to be alone.
 It made me want to go see my friends and have a good time.
 To enjoy the life I have, and I hope it will do the same for you.